An Objective Improvement Approach to Solving Discounted Payoff Games: Outline and Motivation Example

 As the maximiser's choice to take the self-loop is not optimal, the resulting objective function the strategies define, that is $1-(1-\lambda)\val(a) + (1-\lambda)\val(b)$, cannot reach $0$.
 But let us take a look at what an optimal solution w.r.t.\ this objective function looks like.

-Optimal solutions can be taken from the corners of the polytope defined by the inequations.
+Optimal solutions can be taken from the corners of the polytope defined by the inequations, also known as its simplex.
 In this case, the optimal solution (w.r.t.\ this initial objective function) is defined by making inequations (1) and (3) sharp: this provides the values $\val(a)=\frac{1}{1-\lambda}$ and $\val(b)=\frac{\lambda}{1-\lambda}$; the objective function takes the value $\lambda$ at this point.

-For comparison, in the other corner of the polytope, defined by making inequations (2) and (3) sharp, we obtain the values $\val(a)=\val(b)=0$; the objective function takes the value $1$ at this point.
-Finally, if we consider the last combination, making (1) and (2) sharp provides the values $\val(a)=\frac{1}{1-\lambda}$ and $\val(b)=0$, so that inequation (3) is not satisfied; this is therefore not a corner of the polytope.
+For comparison, in the other corner of the simplex, defined by making inequations (2) and (3) sharp, we obtain the values $\val(a)=\val(b)=0$; the objective function takes the value $1$ at this point.
+Finally, if we consider the last combination, making (1) and (2) sharp, this provides the values $\val(a)=\frac{1}{1-\lambda}$ and $\val(b)=0$, so that inequation (3) is not satisfied; this is therefore not a corner of the simplex.

 Thus, in this toy example, while selecting the wrong edge cannot result in the objective function taking the value $0$, we still found the optimal solution.
 In general, we might need to update the objective function.
-To update the objective function, we change the outgoing edges of some (or all) vertices, such that the overall value of the objective function goes down.
-Note that this can be done not only when the linear program returns an optimal solution, but also during its computation.
-For example, when using a simplex method, updating the objective function can be used as an alternative pivoting rule at any point of the traversal of the polytope.
+To update the objective function, we change the outgoing edges of some (or all) vertices so that the overall value of the objective function goes down.
+Note that this can be done not only when the linear program returns an optimal solution but also during its computation.
+For example, when using a simplex method, updating the objective function can be used as an alternative pivoting rule at any point during the traversal of the simplex.